WHAT IS ALEKS?

 Who has to take the ALEKS PPL Assessment?
 All incoming students are expected to take ALEKS PPL.
 Transfer students should contact firstname.lastname@example.org to determine if you will also need to take ALEKS PPL.
 Why must I take the ALEKS PPL Assessment?
 ALEKS PPL is an online assessment tool that helps Rose evaluate the readiness of incoming students for their mathematics courses.
 It also helps students know that they are ready for their first-year math courses.
 Most importantly, based on a student’s performance, ALEKS PPL recommends “Preparation and Learning Modules” that will help the student review areas where improvements are needed.

 When do I take the ALEKS PPL Assessment?

-- All incoming students are expected to attempt the initial assessment no later than June 15th.
-Completion of the initial assessment unlocks the rest of the items on your orientation checklist.
+- All incoming students are expected to attempt the initial assessment no later than June 20 th .

-- You should try to attain a score of at least 78 on the ALEKS PPL Assessment by August 15th.
+- You should try to attain a score of at least 78 on the ALEKS PPL Assessment by August 25 th .

-- If you can’t complete the initial assessment by June 30th, please contact firstname.lastname@example.org discuss alternative options.
+- If you can’t complete the initial assessment by July 15 th, please contact email@example.com to discuss alternative options.

 Are ALEKS PPL Assessments proctored?